zer0cache/matic-docs/docs/validate/validate/run-validator-binaries.md

 1. Have the two machines prepared.
 1. Install the Heimdall and Bor binaries on the sentry and the validator machines.
-1. Set up the Heimdall and Bor node files on the sentry and the validator machines.
+1. Set up the Heimdall and Bor service files on the sentry and the validator machines.
 1. Set up the Heimdall and Bor services on the sentry and the validator machines.
 1. Configure the sentry node.
 1. Start the sentry node.